digialfred9-creator/brain-training-privacy/privacy-policy.md

+Brain-Training-Privacy
+Privacy Policy for the Brain Training App
 # Privacy Policy for Brain Training

 Brain Training collects and processes personal data only to provide app functionality, such as authentication and saving scores.